Where to Put Garage Items During an Epoxy Floor Job

 The Structural Limit No One Talks About

-Garage ceilings were engineered to hold the roof and drywall — not new hanging storage weight.
+Garage ceilings were engineered to hold the roof and drywall — not additional hanging storage weight.

 Every truss is built to specific load numbers listed on the truss drawing.
-If that drawing shows 0 psf bottom chord live load, then no additional overhead storage was included in the design.
+If the drawing shows 0 psf bottom chord live load, then overhead storage was never included in the design.

 That means any ceiling-mounted rack adds load the structure was never engineered to carry.